 As my professional relationship with Parelli Natural Horsemanship was complete in 2016, I now enjoy blending numerous forms of horsemanship studies together to create a unique approach to enhancing relationship, communication and riding performance.
 I feel strongly there is something to learn from everyone as long as you keep your principles in check.

 Currently, I live on a small private farm in the Lake Wylie area of South Carolina (on the North Carolina/South Carolina border) called Kneadful Balance Farm, with my husband and daughter.
 I enjoy restarting off the track thoroughbreds and developing warmblood /draft crosses.
 Bottom line is I love helping horses of all breeds.
 My current partner is a 2015 Warmblood cross mare named Sabrina, as she was a Halloween baby!
-We are enjoying the journey each day seeking Dressagemanship™ balance in everything we do.
+We are enjoying the journey each day developing a C3 Horse™ in everything we do.